Neo: The World Ends with You: Gameplay

 Unlike the original, Neo is a fully 3D title.
 Players can control multiple characters at once during combat and attack opponents with "psych" abilities granted by items called "pins".
 Each character can equip one of over 300 pins, and different groups of pins can be used to create combination attacks.
 Each pin is assigned to a single button and requires a different input to use.
 Wearable "threads" also boost the player characters' abilities.
 Common enemies are "Noise", negative emotions come to life.
 The scanning ability the player uses to search for these enemies also allows them to read characters' thoughts.

 Leveling up increases the player characters' maximum health; other stats can be upgraded by ordering meals at restaurants in-game, though player characters can only eat when they are hungry, depicted by a meter that depletes after each fight.
 As the player interacts with people throughout the story, their "Social Network" expands, allowing them to spend acquired Friendship Points on upgrades such as exclusive shop and food items, expanded pin capacity, and assigning multiple pins to the same button in combat.

 Outside of combat, characters can use their abilities to assist people and explore the city - for example, Fret's "Remind" ability will remind all NPCs in an area about a particular topic, and Shoka's "Telewarp" lets the group teleport to previously inaccessible areas.
 More of these abilities are acquired by progressing through the story.
 Previous days can be revisited at any time to access previously incomplete side missions.

 Synopsis

 Setting

 The game takes place in a recreated and stylized version of the Shibuya district in Tokyo, Japan.
 Unlike the first game's depiction of Shibuya, places such as Tower Records and Parco keep their names instead of using different ones, such as Towa Records and Molco.
-As with the anime adaptation, some elements of the original game are modernized for the sequel, such as the use of smartphones rather than flip-style cell phones and the appearance of the 104 building matching the current appearance of the Shibuya 109.
+As with the anime adaptation, some elements of the original game are modernized for the sequel, such as the use of smartphones rather than flip-style cell phones, an updated look for Miyashita Park after its renovation in 2020, and the appearance of the 104 building matching the current appearance of the Shibuya 109.